Philanthropy's Impact on the Libraries

 There are many spaces throughout the University Libraries named in honor of generous benefactors spanning back to the earliest days of the university.
 Their legacies and names endure in places like the Joe Allbritton Foyer (Moody Memorial Library), the Prichard Family Information Commons (Moody Memorial Library), the Ray I. Riley Digitization Center (Moody Memorial Library) and the Frances C. Poage Map Room (The Texas Collection).
 A gift at this level ensures future generations of Baylor students will recognize the enduring legacy of Baylor's proudest supporters.

-As Baylor makes strides to attain R1-Tier1 status - a designation that represents the highest levels of academic, scholarly, and research output - the need for access to new resources only increases.
+Baylor's attaining R1-Tier1 status - a designation that represents the highest levels of academic, scholarly, and research output - underscores the need for access to new scholarly resources.
 From journals dedicated to highly specialized scientific areas to Open Educational Resources (OER), the Libraries are at the crucial junction of expertise, acquisition, and access that undergirds the university's advancing research agenda.

 Pledge Your Support